jhanvijyant/shadowhunt-/README.md

 ShadowHunt+ is a beginner-friendly **phishing website detection tool** built using **Python and Flask**.
 It analyzes a given URL and its webpage content to determine whether the site is **Safe, Suspicious, or Phishing**.

-This project is designed to demonstrate **real-world cybersecurity concepts** in a simple and understandable way, making it ideal for students, beginners, and hackathon demos.
+This project is designed to demonstrate **real-world cybersecurity concepts** in a simple, understandable way, making it ideal for students, beginners, and hackathon demos.

-🚀 Features
+ Features

-* 🔍 URL structure analysis (length, IP usage, special characters, HTTPS check)
+*  URL structure analysis (length, IP usage, special characters, HTTPS check)
-* 🌐 Live webpage content inspection
+*  Live webpage content inspection
-* 🔐 Detects password fields and phishing keywords
+*  Detects password fields and phishing keywords
-* 📊 Risk scoring mechanism
+*  Risk scoring mechanism
-* 🎯 Clear classification: Safe / Suspicious / Phishing
+*  Clear classification: Safe / Suspicious / Phishing
-* 🖥️ Clean cyber-themed web interface
+*  Clean cyber-themed web interface
-* ⚡ Lightweight and easy to run
+*  Lightweight and easy to run

 ---

-## 🧠 How It Works
+##  How It Works

 1. User enters a website URL
 2. The system analyzes: